All Episodes

 She's a swing vote in the Senate.

-And I said someday she actually looks cute to me.
+And I said, someday she actually looks cute to me.

-Uh just a nice looking woman who still has some of her baby fat, in fact.
+Nice-looking woman, still has some of her baby fat, in fact.

 And people have been questioning my judgment ever since.